Left Bank Opera Festival 2018

 The Yellow Princess

 For our 2018 Left Bank Opera Festival (22 - 26 August) we turned our attention to opera’s longstanding (and rather contentious) relationship with stories, characters and music from Asia.

 music by Raymond Yiu

 libretto by Lee Warren

 The Original Chinese Conjuror tells the true story of magician William Robinson who, in his efforts to enliven his act, adopts the persona of a mystical conjuror from China - and keeps his real identity hidden to all but those closest to him.
 Raymond Yiu’s opera is a hilarious and poignant tale of ambition, masquerade, and - of course - magic!

-The production will be directed by Northern Opera Group’s Artistic Director, David Ward, conducted by Lewis Gaston, and designed by George Leigh.
+The production was directed by Northern Opera Group’s Artistic Director, David Ward, conducted by Lewis Gaston, and designed by George Leigh.

 a dramatic and musically sumptuous piece which explores obsession, love, and escape from reality.
-Performing this will be two outstanding young singers, Natalie Johnson-Hyde and John Porter.
+This was performed in a concert production by two outstanding young singers, Natalie Johnson-Hyde and John Porter.

-where audiences can explore music from 18th Century Calcutta, where performers from both India and England wound melodies from many cultures into their own traditions.
-Told through puppetry and song, Calcutta is a beautiful performance for the whole family.
+where audiences experience music from 18th Century Calcutta, where performers from both India and England wound melodies from many cultures into their own traditions.
+Told through puppetry and song, Calcutta was a beautiful performance for the whole family.

-Accompanying the productions will be a programme of free talks, discussions and events which will further explore Western opera’s fascination with Asia.
+Accompanying the productions was a programme of free talks, discussions and events which further explored Western opera’s fascination with Asia.
 Click here for the full schedule.